What Is Alodine, Chem Film, Or Chromate Conversion Coating?

 Step #4: Apply Chem Film Coat

-Typically, the part will be fully immersed for this step.
-The chromate conversion coating is applied and the part will soak in the mixture for a predetermined time.
+Typically, the part will be fully immersed in this step.
+The chromate conversion coating is applied, and the part will soak in the mixture for a predetermined time.
 This time will change from part to part and varies between methods.

 Step #5: Final Wash